MicrosoftDocs/cpp-docs/docs/mfc/reference/cstatusbar-class.md

 ## Remarks
  The output panes commonly are used as message lines and as status indicators.
 Examples include the menu help-message lines that briefly explain the selected menu command and the indicators that show the status of the SCROLL LOCK, NUM LOCK, and other keys.

  [CStatusBar::GetStatusBarCtrl](#getstatusbarctrl), a member function new to MFC 4.0, allows you to take advantage of the Windows common control's support for status bar customization and additional functionality. `CStatusBar` member functions give you most of the functionality of the Windows common controls; however, when you call `GetStatusBarCtrl`, you can give your status bars even more of the characteristics of a Windows 95/98 status bar.
 When you call `GetStatusBarCtrl`, it will return a reference to a `CStatusBarCtrl` object.
 See [CStatusBarCtrl](../../mfc/reference/cstatusbarctrl-class.md) for more information about designing toolbars using Windows common controls.
-For more general information about common controls, see [Common Controls](http://msdn.microsoft.com/library/windows/desktop/bb775493) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more general information about common controls, see [Common Controls](http://msdn.microsoft.com/library/windows/desktop/bb775493) in the Windows SDK.

  The framework stores indicator information in an array with the leftmost indicator at position 0.
 When you create a status bar, you use an array of string IDs that the framework associates with the corresponding indicators.
 You can then use either a string ID or an index to access an indicator.